Defense Lawyer Explains Arrest and Bench Warrants in San Diego

 In California, the court can issue a bench or arrest warrant for a number of different reasons.
 In some cases, the party of interest may not even know that a warrant has been issued.
-This can turn a simple traffic stop into a trip to jail, so it is imperative that you consult with a San Diego criminal attorney from jD LAW, P.C. immediately if you believe that someone has issued a warrant with your name on it.
+This can turn a simple traffic stop into a trip to jail, so it is imperative that you consult with a San Diego criminal attorney from jD Law Criminal Defense Attorneys immediately if you believe that someone has issued a warrant with your name on it.

 Do not avoid securing the legal guidance that you will need.
 Appearing before the judge without legal counsel may not be a successful approach, as most are hesitant to believe an excuse that they have heard a thousand times over.
 Innocence can only be effectively established by a person familiar with San Diego courts, criminal law, and police practices.
 Attorney Jim Dicks, as a former police officer, has the seasoned experience, specialized knowledge, and aggressive approach you’ll need.
-Call jD LAW, P.C. at (760) 630-2000 for a free consultation regarding your case.
+Call jD Law Criminal Defense Attorneys at (760) 630-2000 for a free consultation regarding your case.

 An arrest warrant is issued and given to the police, ordering the arrest and detention of the person named in the warrant.
 They are usually issued after indictment by a grand jury or when a law enforcement agency has reasonable cause to suspect a person of committing a crime.

 When there is an arrest warrant out for your arrest, you are immediately liable to be arrested wherever you are, at any time an officer either notices you or finds you.
 This includes your home or workplace—essentially, law enforcement has the right to detain you under any circumstances.